TheTexta/obsidian-main/Psychology/Unit 2 - Biological Psychology/Lesion Studies.md

 #biological-psychology
-Lesion Studies::Lesion studies are about studying brains with parts removed or damaged.
+Lesion Studies::Lesion studies are about studying [[Brain|brains]] with parts removed or damaged.
 <!--SR:!2023-12-20,3,250-->